-How Korean Patient 31 Showed a Cruel Face of Selfishness
+How Korean, COVID-Patient 31 Showed a Cruel Face of Selfishness

 Sometimes, Freedom Shall Be Controlled For The Greater Good